hove-io/navitia/readme.rst

 #. sexy things such as isochrones

-The API can be found in http://api.navitia.io/
+The API can be found at http://api.navitia.io/

-For more information see http://www.navitia.io/
+For more information see http://www.navitia.io/ or twitter @navitia or google groups navitia

 Organisation
 ============